 Pop quiz!
 What type of education allows you to teach and your child to learn whenever and wherever they want?
 If you guessed public school, you would be incorrect.
 Private school?
 Nope.
 The answer is…homeschooling!
-Yes, homeschooling offers families the utmost education flexibility.
+Yes, homeschool programs offer families the utmost education flexibility.
 In what ways does homeschooling provide?
 Let’s take a look.

 We know that not all families have the benefit of working 9-to-5 schedules.
 Even homeschooling families have one or two working parents who struggle to conduct a school day during “regular” hours.
 At times, it’s an impossible task.
 Some parents work late shifts, some work overnight shifts, and some may even work multiple jobs.
-Why should families with working parents miss out on all the benefits homeschooling provides?
+Why should families with working parents miss out on all the benefits a homeschooling flexible schedule provides?
+If you’re homeschooling as a single parent, your schedule may be even more difficult.

 Location